Vineta-K/tj-liquidatooor/README.md

 The bot is structured such that it runs `mainloop()` forever until stopped or interrupted.
 This mainloop performs the following steps:
 - Query the Graph to find a list of underwater accounts.
-- Check the liquidity of these accounts with the Joetroller contract on chain to remove accounts where the Graph data is out of date
+- Check the liquidity of these accounts with the Joetroller contract to remove accounts where the Graph data is out of date
 - Work out which lending markets these accounts have postions in, by making calls to the jToken contracts.
 - Loop through the these account positions and:
     - Work out which collateral to seize, which borrow to repay, and how much to repay based on the accounts positions and protocol parameters.
     - Estimate the profit after gas of the liquidation.
     - If profitable, attempt the liquidation by calling a custom smart contract at liquidator_contract_address.
 ### Smart contract:
-The smart contract effectively implements a single main function which performs the liquidation using TraderJoe's flashloan implementation (from the jToken contracts).
+The smart contract effectively implements a single main function which performs the liquidation using TraderJoe's flashloan implementation.
 It requires the jToken addresses of the flash borrow token, repay token and collateral token.
 The flash borrow token must be different from the repay and collateral tokens to avoid re-entrancy in the jToken contracts.
 ```
 function liquidateWithFlashLoan(
     address flashLoanLender,